convertigo/convertigo-doc/reference-manual/convertigo-objects/sequencer/steps/json-steps/field.md

 title: Field
 sidebar: c8o_sidebar
 permalink: reference-manual/convertigo-objects/sequencer/steps/json-steps/field/
-metadesc: Creates an XML element ready to output a JSON base type with the .json requester.
-The  Field  step adds an element node ready to output a JSON strin
+metadesc: Creates a JSON base type.
+The  Field  step adds a JSON string, number, boolean or null.
+The element resulting from this step can be output in the re
 ObjGroup: Sequencer
 ObjCatName: json-steps
 ObjName: Field